cartesi/docs/docs/cartesi-rollups/dapp-architecture.md

 ## Communication

-When compared to traditional software development, the main difference of a Cartesi DApp is that the back-end is deployed to a decentralized network of layer-2 nodes, who continuously verify the correctness of all processing results.
+When compared to traditional software development, the main difference of a Cartesi DApp is that the back-end is deployed to a decentralized network of layer-2 nodes, which continuously verify the correctness of all processing results.
 As a consequence, the front-end and back-end do not communicate directly with each other.
-Rather, the front-end sends inputs to the Cartesi Rollups framework, who in turn makes them available to the back-end instances running inside each node.
+Rather, the front-end sends inputs to the Cartesi Rollups framework, which in turn makes them available to the back-end instances running inside each node.
 After the inputs are processed by the back-end logic, the corresponding outputs are then informed back to the Rollups framework, which enforces their correctness and makes them available to the front-end and any other interested parties.

 The sequence diagram below illustrates how all of this works: